A Loch Ness and Caledonian Canal Boat Cruise

 Day 4 - April 7th - Today will be spent in and around our lovely home and estate.
 Sitting high above Loch Tay in Scotland, this large holiday home boasts stunning panoramic views of the loch and surrounding Perthshire hillside.
 Each bedroom has en-suite facilities and there is plenty of space for large groups to get together or spread out, with unique sitting rooms, dining rooms, a snug, library, kitchen, breakfast room, party room, bar, games room and media room.
 There’s outdoor seating and a hot tub, and the extensive grounds contain manicured lawns with fruit trees, plus an enchanted forest with walkways, statues and fire pits.
 There is also access across the fields to the lochside for wild water swimming.
 The house and its grounds were built in 1843 for the Earl of Breadalbane as his summer hunting lodge.
 Originally the estate covered over 50,000 acres of land on the north shore of the loch and included much of what is now Killin village..
 You will have a packed lunch to enjoy at your leisure either inside or outside and then in the evening we will gather together again for dinner.
 Dinner and Overnight Loch Tay.
 (B,L,D)

 Day 5 - April 8th - The first stop this morning will be Perth and Scone Palace, the home of the Earls of Mansfield.
 Once the crowning place of Scottish Kings, Scone Palace occupies a unique position in Scotland’s history.
 A breathtakingly beautiful place of power and mystery and the rightful home of the celebrated Stone of Scone, Scone Palace is regarded as a national treasure and is revered as the historic jewel in Scotland’s crown.
 We will take Afternoon Tea at Scone Palace before making our way further up the road to the delightful village of Dunkeld which sits upon the banks of the River Tay where you can walk along a variety of specialist shops or take a walk down by the river, which provides excellent views of Thomas Telford's Dunkeld Bridge.
 You may also want to step into Dunkeld Cathedral which can trace its history to the ninth century when it emerged as an important religious centre for the early Celtic Church.
 No building of this period survives, the present Cathedral dates from 1318.
 Partly destroyed during the Reformation, the choir is roofed and now serves as the parish church for regular Sunday worship.
-We then make our way to Pitlochry where we will have dinner and then take in the Enchanted Forest, a spectacular immersive art experience like no other..
-It takes place in the beautiful Faskally Wood, near Pitlochry is a kaleidoscopic outdoor experience, an unforgettable journey through a symphony of lights, music, and the natural beauty of the forest – a magical celebration of the beauty of nature’s interconnectedness.
+We then make our way to our favourite Highland Village of Pitlochry where we will have dinner before returning home.
 Overnight Loch Tay.
 (B,L,D)

 Every day, the vessels will anchor off one or two new locations, including many enchanting places that can only be accessed by these smaller cruise vessels.
 There is no fixed itinerary on a Majestic Line cruise; there is a wide choice of fascinating and beautiful places to drop anchor and the actual stopovers will be chosen because they offer the best cruising conditions on the day.
 The Skipper will also consult us about the choices of anchorages.
 Approaching historic buildings and villages from the sea always gives a unique perspective and every day brings a new slice of Scottish history to investigate.
 There is usually the opportunity for a walk around each anchorage and trips ashore tend to last around 1-2 hours giving you plenty opportunity to stretch your legs and enjoy delightful walks in the fresh air.